 Transactions with DTCC.
 FICC has an agreement with DTCC whereby DTCC pays for substantially all of the operational expenses of FICC, and, from time-to-time, purchases of long-term assets acquired by DTCC on behalf of FICC.
 The related expenses are allocated to FICC based upon its estimated use of such goods or services.
 Further, the agreement provides that DTCC performs credit and quantitative risk services, and certain other services for FICC including administrative, internal audit, finance and legal services.
-For the years ended December 31, 2022 and 2021, the billing for these services amounted to the allocated expenses plus a 4% mark-up fee, excluding charges passed through to Participants and capitalized software costs.
-The fee, representing the amount in excess of the actual cost, is included in Professional and other services in the accompanying Statements of Income.
+For the years ended December 31, 2024 and 2023, the billing for these services amounted to the allocated expenses plus an 8% mark-up fee for each respective year, excluding charges passed through to Participants and capitalized software costs.
+The mark-up fee, representing the amount in excess of the actual cost, is included in Professional and other services in the accompanying Statements of Income.

 Transactions with DTCC Solutions LLC.
-DTCC Solutions LLC sells data products including referential and activitybased data, security reference, benchmark analytics, and repo activities, on behalf of FICC.
+DTCC Solutions LLC sells data products including referential and activity-based data, security reference, benchmark analytics, and repo activities, on behalf of FICC.
 All of the revenue from the sales is billed back to FICC and is included in Other services in the accompanying Statements of Income.
 The associated expenses incurred, plus a 5% mark-up fee, are also billed back to FICC, and these related expenses are included in substantially all of the operational expenses of FICC, in the accompanying Statements of Income.
-The revenues and expenses from related party transactions with DTCC Solutions LLC for the year ended December 31, 2022 were \$1,022,000 and \$2,150,000, respectively.
-The net payable from FICC to DTCC Solutions LLC, included on the accompanying Statements of Financial Condition as of December 31, 2022 was \$219,000.

-Details for related party transactions with DTCC for 2022 and 2021 follow (in thousands):
+Details for related party transactions for 2024 and 2023 follow (in thousands):